What you need to know about getting credits and refunds from Air New Zealand.

 Air New Zealand said it will consider refunds on compassionate grounds – for example, financial hardship, sickness or if you’re unable to use your credit for other reasons.

-Contact Air New Zealand using its call back request form or phone 0800 737 000 (call volumes are high, so be prepared for a long wait).
+Contact Air New Zealand on 0800 737 000 (call volumes are high so be prepared for a long wait).

 Air New Zealand should be informing customers when they’re entitled to request a refund.
 You don’t have to accept a credit if you weren’t advised a refund was an option.